ray-project/ray/doc/source/data/overview.rst

 .. dropdown:: Out of the box scaling on heterogeneous cluster

-    Ray Data is built on Ray, so it easily scales on heterogeneous cluster, which has different types of CPU and GPU machines.
+    Ray Data is built on Ray, so it easily scales on a heterogeneous cluster, which has different types of CPU and GPU machines.
 Code that works on one machine also runs on a large cluster without any changes.

-    Ray Data can easily scale to hundreds of nodes to process hundreds of TB data.
+    Ray Data can easily scale to hundreds of nodes to process hundreds of TB of data.

 .. dropdown:: Unified API and backend for batch inference and ML training

-    With Ray Data, you can express batch inference and ML training job directly under same Dataset API.
+    With Ray Data, you can express batch inference and ML training job directly under the same Ray Dataset API.

 .. _batch_inference_overview: